-Students running for Leadership the following year will give speeches of up to 2 minutes, and all delegates will vote, winners will be announced at the end.
+10th or 11th grade students wishing to run for Leadership the following year will give speeches of up to 2 minutes, and all delegates will vote, winners will be announced at the end.
 Delegates will be recognized for their efforts, and outstanding speakers and bills will be recognized.